NannyML/nannyml/docs/how_it_works/estimation_of_standard_error.rst

 are met, the estimated performance is the expected performance of the monitored model on the chunk.
 Sampling error informs how much the actual (calculated) performance might be different from the expected one due to sampling effects only.
 The sampling error in the results is expressed as 3 standard errors.
-So the estimated performance +/- 3 standard errors create an interval which should contain the actual value of performance metric in about 99% of cases (given the assumptions of the performance estimation algorithm are met).
-In the random model example :ref:`described above<introducing_sem>` the expected performance returned by the performance estimation algorithm should be close to 0.5, while the band would be 0.35-0.65 (i.e. 0.5 +/- 0.15) for the chunk size of 100.
+So the estimated performance +/- 3 standard errors creates an interval which should contain the actual value of performance metric in about 99% of cases (given the assumptions of the performance estimation algorithm are met).
-The value of +/- 3 standard errors are displayed as bands on the plots and shown in the hover for each chunk (called *sampling error range*).

 Performance Monitoring